Semantic Segmentation with a Sparse Convolutional Neural Network for Event Reconstruction in MicroBooNE: Simulated Data samples

 \subsection{Particle sample}

+\sssnet is trained to be sensitive only to outgoing charged particles traveling in the LAr and producing ionization electrons (translated into PIUs); thus, the simulation sample contains only randomly produced charged particles and gammas with no assumption on the interaction that produced them.
 For each image in the training and test samples, a random location in the detector is drawn from a uniform distribution.
 A random number $N(=\Sigma n_i)$ of particles are generated at this location where $N$ is the total number of particles and $n_i$ is the number of particles from type $i$. $N$ is drawn from a uniform distribution in the range of 1--6, whereas $n_i$ is drawn from a uniform distribution in the ranges specified in Table~\ref{tab:samp}.
 The momentum vector direction of each particle is chosen from an isotropic distribution.
 Approximately $85\%$ of the sample contains particles with kinetic energies ($E_k$) consistent with neutrino interactions within MicroBooNE.
 The energy range (E) for this sample for each particle is shown in Table~\ref{tab:samp}.
 A smaller sample ($\approx$\,15\%) is generated with a different configuration targeted at low energy interactions where particle identification becomes more difficult.
 The momentum (P) range for each particle from the low energy (low E) sample is shown in Table~\ref{tab:samp}.
 The number of particles generated ($N$) and their multiplicity ($n_i$) remains the same.
 Finally, a random number of muons in the multiplicity range of 5--10 and kinetic energy range of (5,000--20,000)\,MeV are generated in both samples to mimic cosmic rays.